Scalingo/documentation/src/_posts/languages/java/2000-01-01-spring-boot.md

 profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.profiles))
 as a parameter._

-That's it, commit your `Procfile` and your app will deploy in the blink of an eye.
+Commit your `Procfile` and push your modifications to deploy your application.

 ## As a WAR